smeinecke/dccbot/README.md

     *   `port`: the port to connect to, default: 6667
     *   `channels`: a list of channels to join when connecting to the server, optional
     *   `also_join`: a dictionary of channels to join if the specific channel is joined
+    *   `rewrite_to_ssend`: a list of channels to rewrite xdcc send to ssend for users in this channels
 *   `default_server_config`: same as `servers`, used if the server connected to is not in `servers`
 *   `download_path`: the directory where the bot should download files
 *   `allowed_mimetypes`: a list of mimetypes the bot should allow to be sent